Ship code faster. Communicate better. Stop writing release notes by hand.

 Highlights

-Customers can now log in using their company credentials (Google Workspace, Okta, Azure AD).
-This was our #1 requested feature from enterprise accounts.Talking points for customer calls:
+Enterprise SSO is Live.
+Customers can now log in with company credentials (Google Workspace, Okta, Azure AD).

-Who reads this: CSMs prepping for customer calls, sales reps updating prospects, support agents fielding "what changed?" tickets.
+Who reads this: CSMs prepping for customer calls, sales reps, support agents.

 Style: Benefit-driven, jargon-free, friendly